iMikie/Semantic-UI-Rails/README.md

 This **README** describes step-by-step how to add Semantic-UI to a new Rails app and then use it to build the UI for the example shown below.
 We'll take advantage of Semantic-UI's support for mobile responsive design and its surprisingly elegant client side validation support.

 This **repo** contains the Rails 4.2.3 app as described in this readme.
 You can fork this repo and be running immediately.
 (FYI, I use Postgres for my database so the gemfile contains the Postgres gem.
-If you use sqlite then remove the pg gem from the gemfile and add in the gem for sqlite3.
-Then you can do `rake db:create` and `rails s`.)
+If you use sqlite then remove the pg gem from the gemfile and add in the gem for sqlite3 before you `rake db:create` and `rails s.)

 I try (intentionally) to keep to the following convention here: one semantic-ui example per web page.
 If that page is named, say, `example_foo.html.erb` then the css for it can be found in `example_foo.css` and the javascript in `example_foo.js`.
 This is to make it easy to concentrate on one example at a time.